marousiss/work-day-planner/README.md

 ## Description

-This application is a simple work day planner that a user can use for schedulling a work day.
+A simple day planner app that can be used for scheduling a work day.

 ## Installation